imjoy-team/ImJoy/docs/i2k_tutorial.md

 With the idea of open integration in mind, ImJoy and its plugins can be used in many different ways:

 - ImJoy plugins can not only be used in the [ImJoy app](https://imjoy-team.github.io/imjoy-starter/#/), but also in [ImJoy lite](https://imjoy.io/lite), [ImageJ.JS](https://ij.imjoy.io), [BioImage.IO](http://bioimage.io/) and more recently the interactive [ImJoy docs](https://imjoy.io/docs/) which we are using now for this tutorial.
-- Other software packages, web applications and website can also support[imjoy-rpc](https://github.com/imjoy-team/imjoy-rpc).
+- Other software packages, web applications and websites can also support[imjoy-rpc](https://github.com/imjoy-team/imjoy-rpc).
 This will allow ImJoy to directly comminucate with these tools, and make them accessible to the entire ImJoy ecosystem.
 Several examples already exist where such a communication is possible: ITK/VTK Viewer, Vizarr, Kaibu, ImageJ.JS and CellPose.

 If you are interested in integrating ImJoy to your project, please see instructions [here](https://github.com/imjoy-team/imjoy-core/blob/master/docs/integration.md)